dhansel/PaperTapeReader/README.md

 speed and motor speed.
 Instead, the PID controller varies the motor power to achieve and hold a 10% fill state of the internal transmit buffer.
 Since PID parameters and basic motor parameters are configurable via the menu system, a variety of (DC) motors should be supported.

+I just used a motor that I had salvaged from an old printer and adjusted the parameters by experimentation.

 ## Menu System